 - Neglected: How many people and resources are already dedicated to tackling this problem?
 How well allocated are the resources that are currently being dedicated to the problem?
 Are there good reasons why markets or governments aren’t already making progress this problem?

-- Solvable: How easy would it be to make progress on this problem, and how easy would it be to tell if you’re making progress?
-Do interventions already exist to solve this problem effectively, and how strong is the evidence behind those interventions?
+- Solvable: How easy would it be to make progress on this problem?
+Do interventions already exist to solve this problem effectively, and how strong is the evidence behind them?

-- An area with personal fit: Could you become motivated to work on this problem?
+- Personal fit: Could you become motivated to work on this problem?
 If you’re later in your career, do you have relevant expertise?